iTyran/SK_Parkour/projects/Parkour/doc/parkour_game_starter_kit.md

 ### PlayLayer

-The PlayLayer contain the runner, maps, coins and rocks.
+The PlayLayer contains the runner, maps, coins and rocks.

-The runner move forward, the camera of the layer move forward.
+The runner moves forward, the camera of the layer moves forward.
 In this way to keep the runner in the visible range.

-The background is composition of two horizontal map.
+The background is composition of two horizontal maps.
 When then runner move from the first map to the second map, the first map will be reload and place to right of the second map.
 Map loop repeating in this way.

 ### StatusLayer

-StatusLayer is on top of PlayLayer.
+StatusLayer is on top of the PlayLayer.
 Coins count and distance statistics will display in this layer.

 Why these two separate out on a new layer?

-If coins count and distance statistics add to PlayLayer, they will disappear while the camera moving go with the runner.
+If coins count and distance statistics add to PlayLayer, they will disappear when the camera moving with the runner.
 Separate them from PlayLayer will keep things simple.

 ### GameOverLayer
 GameOverLayer is a color layer.

-GameOverLayer will be display when the runner hit the rock, and give a choose to restart game.
+GameOverLayer will be displayed when the runner hits the rock, and gives a choice to restart game.

 ## Chapter 5: Setting Up PlayLayer with Physics World
-PlayLayer is the most import layer of PlayScene.
-This layer handling player input and calculating collisions and objects movement and so on.
+PlayLayer is the most important layer of PlayScene.
+This layer handling player input, calculating collisions, objects movement and so on.

 ### Create a js file and add to Xcode project
 First, create a file  with name "PalyScene.js" in **Resource** directory and drag onto the **Resource** folder in Xcode project.
 In the pop-up dialog, make sure that **Add to targets** is checked, then click Finish.